 Why study social science?

 Social science is a broad term for subject areas that involve the study of human society and individual relationships in and to society.
-These subject areas include all of those offered by the School of Applied Social Science – applied psychology, criminology, sociology, social policy and politics.
+These subject areas include applied psychology, sociology, social policy and politics.

 Undergraduate courses in social science